clarkgrubb/home/README.rst

 Summary
 -------

-My dot files.
-Darwin, Linux, Cygwin, and MinGW.
+Dot files which are used on Darwin, Linux, Cygwin, and MinGW.

-Home directory organization and personal practice.
+Also notes on how the home directory is organized.

 Installation
 ------------